Phone 1800 444 396

 What contributions can I split with my partner?

-Concessional contributions (before tax) made to your account in the previous financial year can be redirected to your partner’s account.
-These include:
+Concessional (before tax) contributions made to your account in the previous financial year can be redirected to your partner’s account.
+Eligible concessional contributions include employer contributions, salary sacrificed contributions and personal contributions claimed as a tax deduction.

-If you have a Defined Benefits Fund or Defined Benefit account you can only split salary sacrificed personal contributions you’ve made into your account.
+If you have a Defined Benefits Fund or Defined Benefit account, you can only split salary sacrificed personal contributions you’ve made into your account.

 What contributions can’t I split with my partner?